Skip to main content

 Numeric Expressions

 If expression is a numeric expression (number or integer), you can pass an optional string format.
-Following are some examples:
+The following elements are supported in format:

 ExampleResultComments